Experimentally validated quantum-secure federated learning over a multi-user quantum network: Results

-\textbf{Evaluation on QNN classifying MNIST.} To demonstrate the robustness and adaptability of QuNetQFL in real-world, heterogeneous data environments, we evaluated its performance across both IID and non-IID settings for four clients using QNNs on the classical MNIST dataset.
+To demonstrate the robustness and adaptability of QuNetQFL in real-world, heterogeneous data environments, we evaluated its performance across both IID and non-IID settings for four clients using QNNs on the classical MNIST dataset.
 We created multiple two-class subsets from MNIST, specifically $\{3,6\}$, $\{0,1\}$, $\{3,9\}$, and $\{3,5\}$, where, for instance, $\{3,9\}$ represents images of digits “$3$” and “$9$”.
 Each client was allocated $500$ training samples from the MNIST training set, while the server test set comprised $500$ samples from the MNIST test set.
 In the IID setting, each client’s data contained an equal number of samples from each category.
-In contrast, the non-IID setting introduced imbalanced distributions to better reflect real-world scenarios where data varies across devices.
+In contrast, the non-IID setting introduced imbalanced distributions to better reflect real-world scenarios where data varies across devices, presenting greater challenges for FL effectiveness.
 The data splits among the four clients for two classes were configured as ($200$, $300$), ($300$, $200$), ($167$, $333$), and ($333$, $167$), as shown in Fig.~\ref{fig:mnist_iid_noniid} (d).
 To accommodate quantum resource constraints, we resized the original $28 \times 28$ images to $4 \times 4$ and encoded each into $4$-qubit states via amplitude embedding.
 The classification task utilized a $4$-qubit QNN with a three-layer HEA, as shown in Fig.~\ref{fig: framework} (d).
 Results in Fig.~\ref{fig:mnist_iid_noniid} show rapid convergence of the test loss within the first $40$ communication rounds for both IID and non-IID settings, as depicted in Fig.~\ref{fig:mnist_iid_noniid} (a) and (b).
-A comparison of final test accuracies across both data distributions, as shown in Fig.~\ref{fig:mnist_iid_noniid} (c), reveals close performance levels with a close communication time ($\approx 40$ rounds), highlighting the strong adaptability of our QFL framework across varying data distribution conditions.
+A comparison of final test accuracies across both data distributions, as shown in Fig.~\ref{fig:mnist_iid_noniid} (c), reveals close performance levels (within $1\%$ test accuracy) with a close communication time ($\approx 40$ rounds), highlighting the strong adaptability of our QFL protocol across varying data distribution conditions.
+Details of the hyperparameter settings are provided in the Supplementary Materials.